inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 The type of the resource described by the record.
 The resource type must be selected from a controlled vocabulary which can be customized by each InvenioRDM instance.

-This field is compatible with *10.
-Resource Type`* in DataCite.
+When interfacing with Datacite, this field is converted to a format compatible with *10.
+Resource Type`*  (i.e. ``type`` and ``subtype``).
 DataCite allows free text for the specific subtype, however InvenioRDM requires this to come from a customizable controlled vocabulary.

 The resource type vocabulary also defines mappings to other vocabularies such as Schema.org, Citation Style Language, BibTeX, DataCite and OpenAIRE.
 These mappings are very important for the correct generation of citations due to how different types are being interpreted by reference management systems.